We deploy talented, unique teams to focus on impact.

 Mira earned a Bachelor of Arts in History with a minor in Urban Studies from Princeton University.

-- Rosalyn Allen, Administrative Associate
+- Rosalyn Allen, Finance Associate

 Prior to joining Freedman Consulting, Rosalyn studied and worked at Elon University.
 She was an Administrative Assistant in the offices of Disabilities Resources, Academic Advising, and Alumni Engagement throughout her four-year education.
 Rosalyn’s educational background is in environmental and sustainability studies.
 During college, she worked as a Recycling and Waste Reduction Manager for Elon University’s Office of Sustainability and improved and expanded the college’s recycling and composting initiatives.